Carbondale

 Click here to see the example tableau again.

-A few examples using the example tableau:
+A few things you can do using the example tableau:

 - Some things you can't do: build from any of the red cards, build a 7♣ from the 5♠.